Home to the only Living Goddess in the World

 Some of the world's tallest grasslands are found in Nepal.
 Due to Nepal’s extreme climate variations features some of the tall grass like Phragmites, Saccharum, and Imperata spp.
 The typical species in grasslands is the elephant grass (Pennisetum purpureum), which grows to an amazing height of four meters.
 This species is the tallest grass species in the world.

 Nepal is a paradise for the people who love bird watching.
 About 900 species of birds; about 8% of the world's total bird species are found in Nepal, which makes Nepal a wonderland for bird watching.

 The famous sport, elephant polo first originated in Nepal.
 It is an amazing and thrilling sport played by being mounted on an elephant.
 It is played in the Meghauli, Chitwan.
 Every year World Elephant Championship is held on the Northern edge of Chitwan National Park, with players and guests staying at the nearby Jungle Lodge.

 Adventurous Sports - Parahawking

 Prithvi Highway- the road joining the major cities of Kathmandu and Pokhara, is one the riskiest road in the world.
 Despite its heavily congested highway and landslide-prone, the scenery along the road is dramatic.
-Completed in 1974, the Prithivi highway offers the visitor to Nepal their first vision of middle hills, following series of deep river valleys, passing ancient stone villages, cascading rice terraces, rocky gorges and roaring rapids river crossed by precarious suspension bridges.
+Completed in 1974, the Prithivi highway offers the visitor to Nepal their first vision of middle hills, following a series of deep river valleys, passing ancient stone villages, cascading rice terraces, rocky gorges, and roaring rapids river crossed by precarious suspension bridges.
 Prithivi highway is named after the late King Prithivi Narayan Shah.